agentsystems/agentsystems-sdk/agentsystems_sdk/deployments_scaffold/CONTRIBUTING.md

-# Contributing to `agent-platform-deployments`
+# Contributing to Your AgentSystems Deployment

-This repository contains the Docker-Compose deployment template for running the Agent Platform locally or in CI.
-Keeping it tidy ensures every downstream project spins up reliably.
+This directory contains the Docker Compose deployment configuration for running the AgentSystems platform locally.
+Keeping it well-maintained ensures your deployment runs reliably.

 ---
 ## Dev environment setup